 Connecting to The Half Shekel Today

 Giving Half Shekel is a tradition that continued along the generations.
 The time for it is before or during Purim.
 The amount is the worth of 10 grams (0.353 Ounces) of pure Silver.
-On March, 2012 this is 42.43 Israeli Shekels or $11.2 USD.
+On March, 2019 this is 20 Israeli Shekels.

 The Qetoret (Ketoret)